opendr-eu/opendr/docs/reference/object-tracking-2d-siamrpn.md

 SiamRPNLearner.download(self, path, mode, verbose, url, overwrite)
 ```

-Downloads data needed for the various functions of the learner, e.g., pretrained models as well as test data.
+Downloads data needed for the various functions of the learner, e.g., pre-trained models as well as test data.

 Parameters: